800-913-3416 [email protected]

 • Plan A – basic benefits, offering foundational coverage at a smaller cost.

-Enrollment requires an AARP membership, which has a modest annual fee but also gives access to additional AARP member perks.
-The strength of the AARP brand, combined with UnitedHealthcare’s resources, explains why millions of seniors select these plans.
+Enrollment requires an active AARP membership.
+It comes with a modest annual fee, but also gives you access to additional member perks.
+The strength of the AARP brand, combined with resources from UnitedHealthcare, explains why millions of seniors select these plans.

 Pros of AARP Medicare Supplement Plans

 And for many seniors, an AARP Medicare supplement plan feels like the safe, steady choice.
-But what exactly makes it so appealing?
+What distinguishes it as a preferred option among Medicare seniors?

 Trusted Brand Recognition